Evaluation contexts

-Evaluation environments provide fine-grained control over where and when your feature flags evaluate.
-By constraining flag evaluation to specific environments or contexts, you can reduce unnecessary evaluations, optimize costs, and better organize your feature management strategy.
+Evaluation contexts provide fine-grained control over where and when your feature flags evaluate.
+By constraining flag evaluation to specific contexts, you can reduce unnecessary evaluations, optimize costs, and better organize your feature management strategy.

-Evaluation environments are constraints that determine when a feature flag should be evaluated.
-They're configured in the PostHog UI by tagging your flags and marking those tags as "evaluation environment tags" (with the bolt icon ⚡).
-Unlike standard tags (which are purely organizational), evaluation environment tags actively filter which flags are returned during evaluation requests.
+Evaluation contexts are constraints that determine when a feature flag should be evaluated.
+They're configured in the PostHog UI in a dedicated Evaluation Contexts section on each feature flag.
+Evaluation contexts actively filter which flags are returned during evaluation requests.

-When you configure evaluation environment tags on a feature flag:
+When you configure evaluation contexts on a feature flag:

-• The flag will only evaluate when the SDK provides matching environments via evaluation_environments
+• The flag only evaluates when the SDK provides matching contexts via evaluation_contexts (or the legacy evaluation_environments parameter)

-• Flags without evaluation environment tags continue to work as before (evaluating for all requests)
+• Flags without evaluation contexts continue to work as before (evaluating for all requests)

-• At least one environment must match for the flag to be included
+• At least one context must match for the flag to be included

-Prevent feature flags from accidentally affecting the wrong environment.
+Prevent feature flags from accidentally affecting the wrong application or context.
 For example:

 • Marketing site flags won't affect your main application